nurzhanzhanuzak/eventsourcing/docs/topics/domain.rst

 The :func:`~eventsourcing.utils.register_topic` function
 can be used to register an old topic for an object that has been moved or renamed.
-When a class object is moved or renamed, unless the old topic is registered, it will not be possible to resolved an old topic.
-If an aggregate or event class is renamed, it won't be possible to reconstruct instances from previously stored events, unless the old topic is registered for the renamed class.
+When a class object is moved or renamed, unless the old topic is registered, it will not be possible to be resolved.
+That means if an aggregate or event class is renamed, it won't be possible to reconstruct instances from previously stored events, unless the old topic is registered for the renamed class.

-This also supports nested classes.
+This mechanism supports nested classes.
 For example, by registering an old topic for a renamed aggregate, topics for nested classes that were created using the old enclosing name will resolve to the same nested class on the renamed enclosing class.